Sanjay83174/Driver-Drowsiness-Detection-System/README.md

-🚗 Driver Drowsiness Detection System 😴⚠️
+# 🚗 Driver Drowsiness Detection System 😴⚠️

-An AI-powered Driver Drowsiness Detection System built using Deep Learning (CNN) and deployed with a Flask Web Application.
+An AI-powered **Driver Drowsiness Detection System** built using Deep Learning (CNN) and deployed with a Flask Web Application.

-This project detects whether a driver is Alert (Active) or Drowsy (Fatigued) using:
+This system detects whether a driver is:

+- ✅ Active (Alert)
+- 😴 Fatigued (Drowsy)

+It supports:

-🎥 Live Webcam Detection
+- 🎥 Live Webcam Detection

-🖼️ Image Upload
+- 🖼️ Image Upload

-🎬 Video Upload
+- 🎬 Video Upload

-The goal is to help reduce road accidents caused by driver fatigue.
+---

-📌 Project Overview
+# 📌 Project Overview

-Driver drowsiness is one of the leading causes of road accidents worldwide.
+Driver drowsiness is one of the major causes of road accidents.
 This project uses a Convolutional Neural Network (CNN) to classify driver faces into two categories:

-✅ Active Subjects (Alert / Awake Drivers)

-😴 Fatigue Subjects (Drowsy / Sleepy Drivers)
+- **Active Subjects** – Alert / Awake Drivers
+- **Fatigue Subjects** – Drowsy / Sleepy Drivers

-The trained model is integrated into a user-friendly web application for real-time detection.
+The trained model is integrated into a web application for real-time monitoring.

+---

-🧠 Tech Stack
+# 🧠 Tech Stack

-🐍 Python
+- Python

-🤖 TensorFlow / Keras
+- TensorFlow / Keras

-📷 OpenCV
+- OpenCV

-🌐 Flask
+- Flask

-🖼️ Pillow
+- Pillow

-🔢 NumPy
+- NumPy

+---

-## 📂 Project Structure
+# 📂 Project Structure

 ```
 Driver-Drowsiness-Detection/